arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.28.16
+`Boysenberry = European raspberry x European blackberry x American dewberry x Loganberry`

+Random fact from Wikipedia: New Zealand is the "largest marketer of boysenberries worldwide."

 ### 09.27.16
 Christo and Jeanne-Claude were a married pair of artists who made environmental art.
 For example, they put a bunch of umbrellas on hills, wrapped a bridge,